castorini/onboarding/ura.md

 Those things will increase in complexity and provide you bigger learning opportunities... until you either stop working (had enough), or you decide you like them so much you want a greater level of commitment (e.g., you want to do a Master's with me).

 Note that, at least in the beginning, it may not be uncommon for me to assign the same task to multiple students.
-Because of the voluntary nature of URAs, it is hard for me gauge a student's level of interest, or when (if ever) something will be completed.
+Because of the voluntary nature of URAs, it is hard for me to gauge a student's level of interest, or when (if ever) something will be completed.
 Typically, I'll try to coordinate and reduce duplication on GitHub issues, but as tasks move on and off the critical path to my other projects, preemption is a possibility.

 ### Types of Tasks